kervinck/gigatron-rom/README.md

 0002      (channel)     Sound channel update on current scanline 0003      (sample)      Accumulator for synthesizing next sound sample 0004      (reserved)    Reserved (Video extensions?
 MMU? v8808? ...?)
-0005      (vCPUselect)  Entry page of active interpreter (offset fixed to 255) 0006-0008 entropy       Randomness from SRAM boot and input, updated each frame 0009      videoY        Counts up from 0 to 238 in steps of 2 (odd in vBlank) 000a      (frameX)      Starting byte within page for pixel burst
+0005      (vCpuSelect)  Entry page of active interpreter (offset fixed to 255) 0006-0008 entropy       Randomness from SRAM boot and input, updated each frame 0009      videoY        Counts up from 0 to 238 in steps of 2 (odd in vBlank) 000a      (frameX)      Starting byte within page for pixel burst